UnlyEd/next-right-now/guides/online-deployment/use-vercel.md

 ## Node.js runtime version

-Note that your code will be deployed on Vercel servers, which are running **AWS Lambda** on the background.
+Note that your code will be deployed on Vercel servers, which are running under **AWS Lambda** on the background.

-- By default, Vercel will deploy using Node.js `v12.x` runtime, the `x` means it will automatically use the latest version.
+- By default, Vercel will deploy using Node.js `v12.x` runtime, the `x` means it will automatically use the latest version. _(This is still true as of January, 2021)_
     - This means that you should update your `.nvmrc` to match the version that's actually being used by Vercel, from time to time.
 It's not really a big deal as long as there is a minor version difference, but make sure to use the same major version to avoid "surprises".
 - See [official Vercel Node.js supported versions](https://vercel.com/docs/runtimes#official-runtimes/node-js/node-js-version)
 - See [available AWS Lambda runtimes](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html), it may be interesting for reference, and it's important to understand what really runs your source code.
 Vercel is just a proxy that simplifies things.